Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Quantum dynamics in dot-stub and diamond-stub Fibonacci sequences

 The variation of $C(t)$ with time for the Fibonacci sequence of `diamond-stub' is shown in Fig.~\ref{taf1}(b) when a constant magnetic flux is trapped in each diamond cavity.
 For $\Phi = \frac{1}{4}\Phi_{0}$ (resonance condition) after a large time it has a tendency to follow $C(t) \approx t^{-1}$ (red colored) whereas its decay for other values of the magnetic flux are depicted in the same figure shows the localized nature of the wave packet, a typical characteristic of the underlying quasiperiodic structure.

 To substantiate the observations above, we measure the spatial variation of $ |\Psi_{n}(t)|^2 $ at different instants of time.
 In Fig.~\ref{psi-n-1} (a,b) the spatial distribution of a wave packet initially at $m = 141^{th}$ site at two different times $ t = 30$ (blue colored) and $60$ (red colored) is shown for the `dimer-stub' Fibonacci sequence.
 At $\lambda = 2$ the wave packet spreads from its initial location throughout the chain as time progresses (Fig.~\ref{psi-n-1}(a)).
 This is the signature of a perfect de-localization.
-As expected, there is no spreading of the wave packet with time when $\lambda = 3.5$ (Fig.~\ref{psi-n-1}(b)) which ensures that the state is localized.
+As expected, there is little spreading of the wave packet with time when $\lambda = 3.5$ (Fig.~\ref{psi-n-1}(b)) owing to the sub-diffusive character of the state.

 A similar plot for the `diamond-stub' network is shown in Fig.~\ref{psi-n-1}(c,d) for different values of magnetic flux.
 In Fig.~\ref{psi-n-1}(c) the trapped magnetic flux is $\Phi = \frac{1}{4}\Phi_0$, such that the system is in the resonance condition.
 The wave packet is released at $m=234$ at $t=0$.
 It is found to spread out over the entire system with time.
 Two such spread out distributions are illustrated site at time $t = 60$ (blue colored), and at $t=90$ (red colored), whereas it is seen to be localized practically at its initial position even after a large time when applied flux is set at $\Phi = \frac{1}{2}\Phi_0$ (Fig.~\ref{psi-n-1}(d)) signifying an extreme localization, as discussed before.